PokemonAutomation/SwSh-Arduino/Documentation/NativePrograms/AutoHost-Rolling.md

 ```
 const uint8_t MOVE_SLOT     =   0;
 const bool DYNAMAX          =   true;   //  Must set to false if you cannot dmax.
+const uint8_t TROLL_HOSTING =   0;      //  0 disables the troll hosting option, 1 attacks the first ally, 2 attacks the second one, 3 attacks the third one.
+Dynamaxing will disable this option.
 ```
 This is a silly feature that lets you choose a first move before resetting the game.